Dear Speaker,

 Imagine if somehow everyone gets heard.
 What would the planet look like then?
 How would life be?

 Be a part of that transformation as much as you can.
 Listen when you speak, and listen when you’re not speaking.
 Your voice can be heard, and you can help other voices be heard, too.
-You are an important part of life whether you realize it or not.

 Thank you for listening.
 I’m grateful for you.
 Have an excellent day.
 Also, remember that you’re greater than you think, stronger than you know, and more powerful than you realize.